 Species Credit Retirement

-Prior to commencement of works the class and number of species credits in Table C.2 must be retired to offset the residual biodiversity impacts of the development.
+Prior to the disturbance of the extension extraction area the class and number of species credits in Table C.2 must be retired to offset the residual biodiversity impacts of the development.

-The requirement to retire credits outlines in condition 6 may be satisfied by payment to the Biodiversity Conservation Fund of an amount equivalent to the class and number of species credits, as calculated by the BAM Credit Calculator.
+The requirement to retire credits outlines in condition 9 may be satisfied by payment to the Biodiversity Conservation Fund of an amount equivalent to the class and number of species credits, as calculated by the BAM Credit Calculator.

-Evidence of the retirement of credits or payments to the Biodiversity Conservation Fund in satisfaction of Table C.2 requirements must be provided to the consent authority prior to the commencement of works.
+Evidence of the retirement of credits or payments to the Biodiversity Conservation Fund in satisfaction of Table C.2 requirements must be provided to the consent authority Prior to the disturbance of the extension extraction area .

 Table C.2 Species credits required to be retired – like for like